 Portacio, of course, is the brain behind the massively popular mutant superhero Bishop — who recently took to the big screens as part of the ensemble cast of the massively popular blockbuster film X-Men: Days Of Future Past — as well as countless other titles and series he’s had the pleasure of writing and illustrating for the past two decades.

-And it seems a storied career was always in Portacio’s — who got his first look at comics made by legends Jack Kirby and Neal Adams courtesy of a neighbor who was throwing out her husband’s old comicbook collections — stars, with the young artist already drawing comics during his high school years in collaboration with future legend Scott Williams.
+And it seems a storied career was always in Portacio’s stars: his first look at comics by the legendary Jack Kirby and Neal Adams was made possible by a neighbor who was throwing out her husband’s old comic book collections, and his high school years were spent drawing comics with fellow future legend Scott Williams.

 Taking his chance at the first San Diego Comic Con he attended, Portacio had his portfolio checked by Marvel editor Carl Potts, an event that eventually led to his start at Marvel in the ‘80s as an inker for the Alien Legion series, followed by inking gigs on The Punisher, X-Factor and Uncanny X-Men titles.